-If you’ve made it this far down the page, we can assume you’re interested in planning a trip to Albania at some point, and that you’re on the lookout for activities and experiences that are as unique as you are.
+If you’ve made it this far down the page, we can assume you’re interested in planning a holiday to Albania at some point, and that you’re on the lookout for activities and experiences that are as unique as you are.
 The good news is that you’ve come to the right place; Evaneos matches you with hand-picked local experts based in Albania whose passion for their country can’t be found elsewhere.
-As well as being available 24/7 for you while you travel, their local knowledge makes them the best possible people to turn your needs, interests, and questions into a once-in-a-lifetime trip, whether you're looking for an itinerary covering the highlights or an off-the-beaten-track Albanian adventure in a 4x4.
-And, as with all Evaneos trips, you'll be giving back to the local economy and supporting a fairer, more sustainable way of traveling.
-So, read on to get a glimpse into what a vacation in Albania might look like, or request a local expert to start planning your trip now.
+As well as being available 24/7 for you while you travel, their local knowledge makes them the best possible people to turn your needs, interests, and questions into a once-in-a-lifetime tour, whether you're looking for an itinerary covering the highlights or an off-the-beaten-track Albanian adventure in a 4x4.
+And, as with all Evaneos trips, you'll be giving back to the local economy and supporting a fairer, more sustainable way of travelling.
+So, read on to get a glimpse into what a holiday in Albania might look like, or request a local expert to start planning your trip now.

 Boasting more than 300km of coast, a third of its land covered by forests, and three quarters of the country comprised of mountainous regions promising breath-taking views, Albania's geographical diversity is truly unique.
 Add to that a rich cultural heritage that's worth a visit in its own right, not to mention glistening coastlines and buzzing modern towns, and it'll become clear why Albania has risen to the top of the world's most underrated destinations in recent years.
 To help you work out what to include in your itinerary when planning a trip to Albania, here are a handful of the best places to visit that our local experts recommend: